How to Plan a Pride Campaign on Social Media

 Over the course of two weeks, Ty created his very own rainbow on his Instagram feed, with each post telling the history of the Pride flag, and what Pride means to him:

-Similarly, social movement Love Has No Labels, is using their Instagram channel to promote acceptance and inclusion of all people across race, religion, gender, sexual orientation, age, and ability.
+Similarly, social movement Love Has No Labels, used their Instagram channel to promote acceptance and inclusion of all people across race, religion, gender, sexual orientation, age, and ability.

-For Pride, @lovehasno_ has created dedicated Instagram feed posts to help followers better understand Pride Month, and provides resources to help people better educate themselves on the cause, and support those of the LGBTQIA+ community:
+For Pride 2019, @lovehasno_ created dedicated Instagram feed posts to help followers better understand Pride Month, and provided resources to help people better educate themselves on the cause, and support those of the LGBTQIA+ community:

 It’s important that at this early stage of planning your campaign that you and your team take the time to get clued up on Pride Month and start to conceptualize a campaign that is rooted in improving awareness and education amongst your community.

-Instagram is also taking a strong stance on education and awareness this month with their #UntoldPride campaign.
+Instagram also took a strong stance on education and awareness last year with their #UntoldPride campaign.

 View this post on Instagram